-The course is intended to help the student acquire basic skills, utilizing LOGOS Bible Software, for conducting a basic Bible study in a manner that is faithful to the biblical writers' intended meaning.
+The course provides the student with exegetical tools to properly conduct a Bible study that is faithful to the biblical writers' intended meaning.

 GENB 201.
 Interpreting Biblical Literature.

 A practical study of the tools, principles, and methods of literary interpretation necessary for proper application of Scripture and for the production of exegetical papers, sermons, and lessons.
 Prerequisites: GENB 151 & ENGL 101.